mohamedwaleed77/example_docker_application/README.md

 Introduction:
-I’ve made special application for this project which is a website that counts number of clicks Due to limited resources it was crucial to use runnit system and lightweight distro the options were :
+I’ve made special application for this project which is a website that counts number of clicks Due to limited resources it was crucial to use runnit system and lightweight distro

+The options were :

-Devuan 	: rejected because of systemd.
+Devuan: rejected because of systemd.

-Void		: rejected due to complexity.
+Void: rejected due to complexity.

-Antix		: accepted because it’s debian based (easy to use) & init system is not systemd
+Antix: accepted because it’s debian based (easy to use) & init system is not systemd

 redis port=6379:6379    redis default port